Loricaria red - dreams come true!

 Here Loricaria red (Rineloricaria Sp. ”Red”) on my video:

-But since the names and definition of the exact form of chainmail soms usually have difficulties, I posted my video in a large English-speaking Facebook group that specializes in soms.
+But since chain catfish usually have difficulties with names and determining the exact species, I posted my video to a large English-speaking group on Facebook, specializing in catfish.
 (You can view the post at this link - Pleco Loricariidae Club.)
 But it did not bring much clarity with the exact name.
 Complicating is still the fact that the red species is a species artificially excreted by man, and not caught in the wild.
 And although the red loricaria is quite successfully bred at home, whose exact relation it is, it is still difficult to say.

 In any case, whatever the exact name of these fish, the conditions of housing and breeding are about the same.

 Loricaria and sturisomes are not yet very common in amateur aquariums, but usually there are no problems with the conditions of detention.
 They will not differ much from the conditions of keeping everyone known and beloved fish - Antsistrus ordinary (Ancistrus dolichopterus) or “catfish sucker”.